 - where the cancer is in your anus

 You might have surgery if your cancer is near the anal margin and is less than 2cm in size.
 This operation is called a local resection.

 You might also have surgery if the cancer comes back or hasn't gone completely after chemoradiotherapy.

-You might have a combination of chemotherapy and radiotherapy (chemoradiotherapy) for stage 1 anal cancer if your cancer:
+You might have a combination of chemotherapy and radiotherapy (chemoradiotherapy) for stage 1 anal cancer if your cancer involves the:

 - anal sphincter